flippedAben/texttiling/README.md

 ## Implementation of TextTiling (Hearst 1994)

-Although there are already implementations of TextTiling out there (by NLTK and other indpendents), I do it again in order to understand the algorithm.
+Although there are already implementations of TextTiling out there (by NLTK and other independents), I do it again in order to understand the algorithm.
 Also, I experiment with some parts of the algorithm.
 Reynar did some experimentation and found out that using depth scores was not as accurate as using the minimum similarity scores on their test corpus (Reynar